The pros and cons of counting rhythms

 Counting isn't always representative of human performance

-A big limitation of counting versus learning rhythms by ear is that counting forces everything into a mathematical straight jacket.
+As already hinted, a big limitation of counting is that it forces everything into a mathematical straight jacket.
 The rhythm produced from counting is often not what an experienced player would perform, as they will alter the timing for expressive reasons.

-Different musical idioms vary their rhythms in unique ways, and those details can only be learned by listening to and imitating musicians experienced with playing a given genre of music.
+Different musical genres vary their rhythms in unique ways, and those details can only be learned by listening to and imitating musicians experienced with playing a given genre of music.

-If you wish to practice something like that by counting, it may feel more natural to count in relation to the phrasing as follows.
+In such cases it may be more intuitive to count in relation to the phrasing as follows.
 Counting is just a tool for practising rhythms and there is no harm in adapting it as long as you know how and why you're doing so.

 Counting tuplets is unintuitive

-The subdivision needed depends on the note durations that are used within the entire rhythm, and being able to apply this to any random rhythm you encounter would entail learning numerous different counting systems, then being able to quickly identify which to use depending on the subdivisions that a given rhythm uses.
+The subdivision needed depends on the note durations that are used within the entire rhythm, and being able to apply this to any random rhythm you encounter would entail learning to count rhythms at numerous different levels of subdivision, and learning how to quickly identify which to use depending on the subdivisions that a given rhythm uses.

 Too many subdivisions!